 world today," explains Sgt.
 Morris.

-agencies if needed.
+The new center also has the ability to house other agencies if needed.
 It has extra rooms and seating in case of an emergency.

 The operation previously took place at the State Police headquarters building on the state campus in Albany.